pdf-raku/FontConfig-raku/README.md

 ## FontConfig Configuration

-The environment variable %*ENV<FONTCONFIG_FILE> defines the location of the FontConfig configuration file.
+By default, fontconfig follows uses system-wide font configuration files, which may depend on your particular system.

+There are several environment variables that can be set to define files and search paths, including: `FONTCONFIG_FILE`, `FONTCONFIG_PATH`, and `FONTCONFIG_FILE`.

-This may need to be set to provide a custom configuration file, or if FontConfig is giving an error "Cannot load default config file".
+This may need to be set, prior to running your programs, to provide a custom configuration file, or if FontConfig is giving an error "Cannot load default config file".

+The FontConfig class has one method `set-config-file($path)` that can be called from the current process to set `FONTCONFIG_FILE`.
+This acts globally and should be called once, before threading.